 VISADO DE OBRA

-This is the official visa that guarantees the compulsory validation of a construction project by the Spanish College of Architects or Engineers.
-It certifies that the technical documents are compliant, that the professional in charge of the work is authorized and that construction standards are respected.
-The visado de obras engages professional liability, protects the client and, above all, enables the building permit to be obtained.
+This is the official endorsement that guarantees the mandatory validation of a construction project by the Spanish College of Architects or Engineers.
+It certifies that the technical documents are compliant, that the professional in charge of the work is authorized, and that the construction standards are respected.
+The visado de obras implies professional responsibility, protects the client, and, above all, allows for obtaining the building permit.

-It is required for new buildings, major renovations and structural modifications to an existing property.
-Costs vary according to the project.
+It is required for new constructions, major renovations, and structural modifications to an existing property.
+Its cost varies depending on the project.

 VIGAS